 - Permanent pump and haul may be used when an onsite sewage system cannot be identified and permitted for a parcel.
 Approval by the Loudoun County Board of Supervisors is required prior to applying for and receiving a permit to construct a permanent pump and haul system.

 Alternative Onsite Septic Systems (AOSS) are required to be operated, maintained and inspected by a Licensed Professional.
 Licensed AOSS Operators are regulated by the Department of Professional and Occupational Regulation (DPOR).
-The requirements for AOSSs are outlined in Loudoun County Ordinance Chapter 1067 - Alternative On-site Sewage Disposal Systems
+The requirements for AOSSs are outlined in Loudoun County Public Health Ordinance: Chapter 1067 - Inspection of Alternative Onsite Sewage Systems and Establishment of Alternative Discharging Sewage Systems

 It is recommended that all property owners have some form of agreement with a maintenance provider to look at the system twice per year.
 Failure to maintain an onsite septic system can cause partially treated or raw sewage to surface on the ground creating an unsanitary condition.
 This effect may be local or may extend for miles in certain cases.
 AOSS typically cost two to four times that of a conventional on-site system therefore, if these systems are not maintained, repairs can be costly.